SaaS Management

 SaaS management of the recent past was conducted primarily on messy spreadsheets, where keeping track of renewal dates and contract details required extensive manual data entry.
 This system may have worked fine when companies used just a handful of subscriptions, but the number of applications present in businesses today has made this method unsustainable.

-SaaS management platforms are fit-for-purpose solutions that offer much higher levels of SaaS visibility.
+SaaS management software solutions are fit-for-purpose platforms that offer much higher levels of SaaS visibility.
 Compared to spreadsheets, SaaS management platforms offer considerable advantages.

 Through these platforms, IT management teams are given a clear impression of the importance and frequency of subscription use, laying the foundation for optimization.
 As a result, SaaS visibility — and SaaS management platforms — engender the following benefits: